min69u/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Why do cows not have toes?
+They lactose!